edger477/funscript-tools/PYTHON_GUI_APPLICATION_SPECIFICATION.md

     - Top-Left-Right: funscript_pos maps to 0°-270°, radius varies with speed
     - Top-Right-Left: funscript_pos maps to 0°-90°, radius varies with speed
     """

+#### Prostate Tab - Fixed Radius Control
+Prostate algorithms use simplified, fixed radius patterns optimized for prostate stimulation:

+- **Standard**: Fixed radius of 1.0 for consistent semicircular motion
+- **Tear-shaped**: Variable radius based on angle position, using configurable min_distance_from_center
+  - No speed-responsive scaling for more predictable stimulation patterns
 ```

 ### Configuration Parameters